Four Aspirin Based Masks for Perfect Skin

 - Crush the aspirin in a separate container

-- Then, add the aspirin powder to the previous mixture and a little water and mix again to a homogeneous mixture (you could also process it all with a mixer or blender)
+- Then, add the aspirin powder to the previous mixture and a little water and mix again to a homogeneous mixture (you could also process it all with a mixer or blender

-- Apply to clean, dry face
+- Apply it to the clean, dry face

 - Finally, rinse it off